GwgwP/Compiler/readme_first_visitor_second_visitor.md

    return "hello world"
 print add(2,1)+2
 ```
-- <b>Explanation: Ensure that the case of any function call should be in accordance to the return type of the called function.
-For example if the function's return type is String we shouldn't be able to add it with an Integer value in an Assignment. </b>
+- <b>Explanation:</b>  Ensure that the case of any function call should be in accordance to the return type of the called function.
+For example if the function's return type is String we shouldn't be able to add it with an Integer value in an Assignment.
-- <b>How it is addressed: When we are in an `inAFuncCallFunctionCall` node we check the return type of the function.
-The return type could also emerge from the node `AIdId that is a "descendant" node of an `AArglistArglist` node, since there are functions with a return type completely dependent to the arguments passed on the function call.
+- <b>How it is addressed:</b> In an `inAFuncCallFunctionCall` node we check the return type of the function.
+The return type could also emerge from the node `AIdId` that is a "descendant" node of an `AArglistArglist` node, since there are functions with a return type completely dependent to the arguments passed on the function call.
 Then we check the instance in which the function is called from the node's "ancestor" nodes (for ex: is it in a Multiplication? is it in an Addition?).
 If the return type does not match the type of the operation then we print an error.
-The type of the operation is classified before the function call, if not then the function call defines the type of the operation and we check the following values to match that of the function.</b>
+The type of the operation is either classified before the function call, or the function call defines the type of the operation and then we check the following values to match that of the function.

 ### 7. Repetition of Function Declarations with the Same Number of Arguments
 ```python